KornbergFresnel/DistributedSearch/README.md

 **Begin crawl with last URLS which had not been visited last time**: as what we think, some URLS had not been visited last time for we terminating them on purpose,
 	so we need store them in a file and extract them from file when we start our crawl task next time

+## Aditional Attention

+> This part will introduce for installing python, redis and so on for Centos6.8, something different with other system version also will be noted in this part.

+**How to install python3 at Centos**